John Duncan (painter)

 John Duncan (1866–1945) was a Scottish Symbolist painter.
-His work is known for referencing Arthurian legends, Celtic folklore, and other mythological subjects.
+Much of his work, apart from portraits, depicted Arthurian legends, Celtic folklore, and other mythological subjects.

 Biography

 Duncan was born in the Hilltown area of Dundee on 19 July 1866, the son of a butcher and cattleman.
-John, however, had no interest in the family business and preferred the visual arts.
+He, however, had no interest in the family business and preferred the visual arts.
 By the age of 15 he was submitting cartoons to the local magazine The Wizard of the North and was later taken on as an assistant in the art department of the Dundee Advertiser.
 At the same time he was also a student at the Dundee School of Art, then based at the High School of Dundee.
 In 1887–1888 he worked in London as a commercial illustrator, then travelled to the continent to study at Antwerp Academy under Charles Verlat and the Düsseldorf Art Academy.

 In 1889 Duncan returned to Dundee and exhibited in the new Victoria Art Galleries extension of the Albert Institute.
 The following year he became one of the founder members of the Dundee Graphic Arts Association (now Dundee Art Society).
 Most of his income at this time was derived from portrait commissions, including the jute merchant John L. Luke and Mrs Hunter of Hilton.

 In 1892 Duncan moved to Edinburgh to work with the sociologist, botanist and urbanist Patrick Geddes, whom he had met in Dundee.
 As part of the Celtic Revival movement, Duncan painted murals for Geddes's halls of residence at Ramsay Garden.
 He also became the principal artist for Geddes's 1895–1897 seasonal magazine The Evergreen.
-The magazine also featured work by the Dundee artist Nell Baxter and the celebrated decorative artist Robert Burns.
+The magazine also featured work by the Dundee artist Nell Baxter and the decorative artist Robert Burns.
 Among other subjects, Duncan depicted Bacchus and Silenus in a mythical scene.
 Duncan also acted as director of Geddes's short-lived Old Edinburgh School of Art, and was commissioned by him to design the Witches' Well in Edinburgh in 1894.